CoderRahul-1997/Explosion.js/README.md

-# Explosion.js
+# Fireworks.js
-A html5 canvas piece to simulate the pattern of an explosion using JavaScript.
+A html5 canvas piece to simulate the patterns of fireworks using JavaScript.